NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 You will use CUDA Unified Memory and the PGI "managed" option to manage host and device memories for you.
 You may use either the `kernels` or `parallel loop` directives to express the parallelism in the code.
 Versions of the code have been provided in C99 and Fortran 90.
+The C99 version is available in the `lab2/c99` directory and the F90 version is available in the `lab2/f90` directory.

 **Hint** You should repeat steps 2 and 3 for each function identified in step 1 in order of function importance.
 Gather a new GPU profile each time and observe